NASA-DEVELOP/VOCAL/docs/source/installation.rst

    * CCPLOT has quite a bit of dependencies, so run

-     * ``sudo apt-get install --no-intall-recommends cython libhdf4-dev libhdfeos-dev python-imaging ttf-bitstream-vera``
+     * ``sudo apt-get install --no-install-recommends cython libhdf4-dev libhdfeos-dev python-imaging ttf-bitstream-vera``

    * now CCPLOT needs to be built on Linux, so grab the `source`_
    * extract the source anywhere you'd like, the directory does not matter